 In general, laptop keyboards are more susceptible to wear and tear than their external counterparts.
-The tiny gaps between keys collect dust particles and due to its compact structure, makes it harder to clean.
+The tiny gaps between keys collect dust particles and build-up.
+Adding to the problem, its compact form makes it harder to clean.

-Dust particles that build up around and beneath those keys can cause a lot of keyboard problems such as unresponsive and stuck keys.
-The frustrating part is if those problems occur while you are doing something very important.
-Aside from dust, when a liquid spell renders a part of your keyboard unusable, that’s another reason for you to freak out.
+Besides, dust particles that build-up around and beneath those keys can cause a lot of keyboard problems such as unresponsive, repeating, and stuck keys.
+The frustrating part is if those problems occur while you’re doing something very important.
+Aside from dust, such a liquid spill could render a part of your keyboard unusable, that’s another reason to freak out.

-Sometimes cleaning could no longer solve those problems.
-So they suggest that you just replace it.
-Later, you’ll also find out that the replacement is costly and impractical for you.
+If cleaning could no longer solve those problems, replacing it is your last resort.
+But later, you’ll also find out that a replacement is costly and impractical for you.

-Unfortunately, unlike touchpads that have enable-disable function key, laptop keyboards aren’t designed to have that feature.
-Now to solve this limitation, you will have to disable the defective keyboard deliberately by disabling its driver software via Device Manager.
+Unfortunately, unlike a touchpad that has an enable-disable function, laptop keyboards aren’t designed to have that feature.
+Now to solve this limitation, our solution is to disable the defective keyboard deliberately by disabling its driver software via Device Manager.
+Simply follow our steps below and this requires no additional software.

 A step-by-step guide on how to disable repeating / stuck keys on a faulty laptop keyboard and add a USB keyboard